anuket-project/anuket-specifications/CONTRIBUTING.md

 * [Idle Pull Requests Policy](#idle)
 * [Unresolved Pull Requests Policy](#unresolved)

-This document is an extension to the generic [Anuket Project Operations and Procedures](https://wiki.anuket.io/display/HOME/Anuket+Project+Operations+and+Procedures) and describes contribtion rules to the Anuket specifications, that is the set of documents maintained in this repository.
+This document is an extension to the generic [Anuket Project Operations and Procedures](https://wiki.anuket.io/display/HOME/Anuket+Project+Operations+and+Procedures) and describes contribution rules to the Anuket specifications, that are the set of documents maintained in this repository.

 <a name="permissions"></a>
 ### Permission levels